apoosrini/Python/README.md

 # Python
-My coding practices with Python programming
+Hello there!

+This repository main consists of my coding practices with Python programming.
+Although I am familiar with the basics, there is always something new to learn!